 - Electroretinography or ERG measures the electrical responses of rods and cones to light.
 During the test, an electrode is placed on the cornea and light is flashed into the eye.
 The electrical responses are viewed and recorded on a monitor.
 Abnormal patterns of light response suggest the presence of Stargardt disease or other diseases that involve retinal degeneration.

-Unfortunately there are currently no treatments for Stargardt disease.
-Research and developments in gene therapy and stem cells is very active so it is hoped that this may lead to treatments becoming available at some point in the near future.
+Unfortunately, there are currently no treatments for Stargardt disease.
+Research and developments in gene therapy and stem cells are very active so it is hoped that this may lead to treatments becoming available at some point in the near future.

 Research has shown that exposure to ultraviolet light may cause further retinal damage.
 For this reason, it is very important to wear sunglasses with a high level of UV protection and/or a wide-brimmed hat to shield your eyes from the sun.